Cosmetology

 COS 119: Business of Cosmetology

 This course is designed to develop job-seeking and entry-level management skills for the beauty industry.
-Topics include job seeking, leader and entrepreneurship development, business principles, business laws, insurance, marketing, and technology issues in the workplace.
+Topics include job seeking, leadership and entrepreneurship development, business principles, business laws, insurance, marketing, and technology issues in the workplace.
 Upon completion, the student should be able to list job-seeking and management skills and the technology that is available for use in the salon.

 COS 148: Nail Care Theory